PostHog/posthog.com/contents/handbook/engineering/how-to-qa.md

 ## Setting up Heroku Test Environment

-**Note: This is now done automatically.**

 1. Go to the pull request you want to QA on.
 2. Go to the Heroku test environment.
     Check/do the following:
     1. If the environment was already deployed, it should say "This branch was successfully deployed"
     1. If it says ‘This branch was not deployed’ go to the Heroku pipeline and click ‘Create review app’
-    1. If the PR was submitted from a fork, you'll need to test the change locally.
+    1. If the PR was submitted from a fork, you'll need to test the changes locally.
 3. Open the app, create a new account, and start testing!